 Large fire breaks out at Tiffany & Co’s newly-renovated flagship New York store

-FDNY is fighting a major blaze at famed New York jewelery store, which had just reopened after $500m renovation project
+FDNY is fighting a major blaze at famed New York jewelery store next to Trump Tower, which had just reopened after $500m renovation project

 A massive fire erupted at Tiffany & Co’s newly renovated flagship 5th Avenue store in New York City on Thursday morning.